NightWalker110/CreativeMenu-CSS/README.md

 # CreativeMenu-CSS

-This repo contains creative menu for
+This repo contains creative menu for websites and web pages.